What We Do

 We are an online collaboration platform that provides access to information on what partners are doing, real-time data on relevant SDGs, and events and solutions that funders and others are supporting.
 We add curated, targeted information every week, with a growing, connected audience.

-The platform is led by the United Nations Development Programme (UNDP) and the Worldwide Initiative for Grantmaking Support (WINGS), and supported by Rockefeller Philanthropy Advisors (RPA) and supported by the Conrad N. Hilton Foundation, Ford Foundation, Brach Family Charitable Foundation, and UN Foundation.
+The platform is led by the United Nations Development Programme (UNDP) and the Worldwide Initiative for Grantmaking Support (WINGS), and supported by Rockefeller Philanthropy Advisors (RPA), the Conrad N. Hilton Foundation, Ford Foundation, Brach Family Charitable Foundation, and UN Foundation.

 Click on the button below to learn more about our achievements.

 We Seek To

 EDUCATE by expanding awareness and knowledge of the SDGs and how to leverage them; providing learning opportunities on the SDGs by mapping out SDG ecosystems to show who is doing what, and where, and how they are collaborating.

 CONNECT by increasing engagement among stakeholders to multiply their impact and advance the SDGs; helping to create local philanthropic networks, multi-stakeholder partnerships and enabling a legal environment for philanthropic investments.

 CATALYZE by facilitating new types of collaboration and investment in promising transformative solutions among philanthropy, businesses, the UN, governments and broader civil society; identifying SDG accelerators and testing innovative solutions for upscaling.